 Blue.
 I said, "Not quite."
 Big laughs.

-house because it is now a vacation rental.
+our old house which is now a vacation rental is on

 |Poor little buttercups.
 My spring favorites.||This yellow rose of Texas, given to me by Milwant, got whacked too, as did all the rest.|

 19th.
 Still cold as blazes, but the snow is gone and

 my long time friend and lifelong turkey hunter came up from